 About Holyoke High School Redesign

-The Holyoke Public Schools is transforming the high school experience to ensure that every student has a high-quality educational option, with a focus on college and careers for all students.
-We have recently updated our innovative High School Redesign Plan that includes strategies for improving the instruction and services offered, and providing students with the skills and tools they need to be successful in school now, and later in college and their careers.
-The high school redesign structure empowers students as self-directed learners ready for 21st-century workplace and college rigor.
-The plan, developed by nearly 100 educators, students, community members and national experts, including support from the Barr Foundation, is organized around an academy structure designed to provide “personalized learning pathways” for all students.
+The Holyoke Public Schools are transforming the high school experience to ensure that every student has a high-quality educational option, with a focus on college and careers for all students.
+Released in SY2016-17, our innovative High School Redesign Plan creates high interest pathways for students that result in a competitive advantage after high school.
+The plan was developed by nearly 100 educators, students, community members and national experts with support from the Barr Foundation.

 Across the North, Dean, and Opportunity campuses, every pathway: